openstack-archive/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 .. topic:: Murano environment with SQL Cluster service deployment

-  Test checks that Murano can create and deploy SQL Cluster service.
+  The test verifies that the Murano service can create and deploy the SQL Cluster service.

   Target component: Murano